SUMMARY OF HIPAA PRIVACY RULES

 What is a Covered Entity?

-There are three types of covered entities under HIPAA’s Privacy Rules: health plans (including Health FSAs), health care clearinghouses and health care providers who transmit certain standard transactions electronically.
+There are three types of covered entities under HIPAA’s Privacy Rules: health plans (including Health FSAs and HRAs), health care clearinghouses and health care providers who transmit certain standard transactions electronically.
 Employers that are not in the health care services field normally will not be covered entities.
 Nevertheless, plan sponsors must agree to comply with certain privacy requirements if they want to receive PHI from their health plans.
-(See “Implications of Privacy Rules on Health Plan Sponsors” for more information on how the Privacy Rules affects plan sponsors.
+(See “Implications of Privacy Rules on Health Plan Sponsors” for more information on how the Privacy Rules affects plan sponsors.)